MARA Program Performance

-- Employed respondents worked in archival, business/ industry, or higher-education settings.
+- Employed respondents worked in government or higher-education settings.

 The survey also provided insight regarding the MARA program’s top strengths, including:

-- 100% of respondents made use of iSchool technology support services during their program.
+- 100% of respondents were satisfied of the iSchool technology support services during their program.

 Survey results also provide insight regarding MARA student demographics, including the following:

-- Survey respondents lived in four states throughout the United States.
-Three indicated they spent time in other countries while pursuing their MARA degree online.
+- Survey respondents lived in two states in the United States.

 Students reflected on their reasons for recommending the MARA program: